CharlesJuniorF/Final-Project/README.md

 **5. Did you get help from any AI Code Assistants?**
+*No, I did not recieve aid from code assistants(Unless you count the autofill feature which did speed up fixing my syntax).*
 > &nbsp;
 ><i>(Including things like Chat-GPT, Copilot, etc. Tell us which .cs file to look in for the citation and describe what you learned)</i>
 > &nbsp;